-It may be necessary to calibrate the plan-adjusted index rate(s) (which are based on the average demographics of the entire single risk pool) to apply the allowable rating factors for age, tobacco use, and geography in order to calculate appropriate consumer-adjusted premium rates.
+It may be necessary to calibrate the plan-adjusted index rate(s) (which are based on the average demographics of the entire single risk pool) to apply the allowable rating factors for age, tobacco use, and geography to calculate appropriate consumer-adjusted premium rates.
 The calibration for each allowable rating factor category (age, tobacco use, and geography) is described below.
 The calibration for each allowable rating factor category should be performed using a unique weighting to determine a single calibration factor for the three categories.
-Only one calibration factor may be applied to all plan-adjusted index rates (i.e., the calibration may not vary by plan but is a common value to all plans in a state and market).
+Only one calibration factor may be applied to all planadjusted index rates (i.e., the calibration may not vary by plan but is a common value to all plans in a state and market).

-Age Curve Calibration: Provide a detailed explanation of the methodology used in the calibration to the age curve, including:
+Age Curve Calibration: Provide a detailed explanation of the calibration methodology, including:

-- The approximate weighted average age associated with the projected single risk pool, rounded to a whole number - A description of the factors used in the determination of the risk pool weighted average age and any data used to weight the factors - A description of the calculation used to determine the risk pool weighted average age, including a description of how dependent children under age 21 impact the calculation - Justification that the calibration to the age curve complies with the rating rules specified in 45 C.F.R. § 147.102 - A demonstration of how the plan-adjusted index rate(s) and the age curve are used to generate the schedule of premium rates
+- The approximate weighted average age associated with the projected single risk pool, rounded to a whole number. - A description of the factors used in the determination of the risk pool weighted average age and any data used to weight the factors. - A description of the calculation used to determine the risk pool weighted average age, including a description of how dependent children under age 21 impact the calculation. - Justification that the calibration complies with the rating rules specified in 45 C.F.R. § 147.102. - A demonstration of how the plan-adjusted index rate(s) and the age curve are used to generate the schedule of premium rates.